 Minimise Your Risks

 Avanthi cautions, however, against using a Head of Guarantee as the sole means of decision making when purchasing an established business.
-Avanthi strongly recommends obtaining financial advice from a financial professional, and to complete the proper due diligence prior to signing any contact to purchase an established business.
+Avanthi strongly recommends obtaining financial advice from a financial professional, and to complete the proper due diligence prior to signing any contract to purchase an established business.

 Avanthi also cautions that some vendors may inflate sales during the trial period, so it is always good to take seasonal fluctuations into consideration.
-For example if you are purchasing a small café with a large alfresco area in the summer months, this may mean that minimum takings are a lot higher than perhaps they are in the colder months and you need to make an adjustment for this fluctuation.
+For example, if you are purchasing a small café with a large alfresco area in the summer months, this may mean that minimum takings are a lot higher than perhaps they are in the colder months and you need to make an adjustment for this fluctuation.